Skip to article frontmatterSkip to article content

 εt=Qi,tQj,tQj,t\varepsilon_{t} = \frac{\left| |Q_{i,t}| - |Q_{j,t}| \right|}{|Q_{j,t}|}

-where Qi,tQ_{i,t} and Qj,tQ_{j,t} are the outflow and inflow fluxes across the model boundaries at timestep tt, respectively.
-The flux magnitudes |\cdot| are used because Telemac reports boundary fluxes with a sign (inflow positive, outflow negative); mass balance then corresponds to Qi,t=Qj,t|Q_{i,t}| = |Q_{j,t}|, so that εt0\varepsilon_{t} \to 0 at convergence, and normalizing by the inflow Qj,t|Q_{j,t}| makes εt\varepsilon_{t} dimensionless.
-In a stable steady simulation, the ratio of consecutive flux imbalances should converge toward a convergence constant cεc_{\varepsilon} equal to unity with increasing time:
+where Qi,tQ_{i,t} and Qj,tQ_{j,t} = the outflow and inflow fluxes across the model boundaries at time tt, respectively.
+The flux magnitudes |\cdot| are required because TELEMAC reports boundary fluxes with a sign convention (inflow positive, outflow negative); mass balance therefore corresponds to Qi,t=Qj,t|Q_{i,t}| = |Q_{j,t}|, so that εt0\varepsilon_{t} \to 0 at convergence, and normalization by the inflow Qj,t|Q_{j,t}| renders εt\varepsilon_{t} dimensionless.
+In a stable steady simulation, the ratio of consecutive flux imbalances approaches a convergence constant cεc_{\varepsilon} equal to unity with increasing time:

 limtεt+1εtι=cε\lim_{t\to \infty} \frac{\varepsilon_{t+1}}{\varepsilon^{\iota}_{t}} = c_{\varepsilon}

-To determine the timestep at which a steady simulation can be considered to have reached a stable state, we want to observe when ι\iota = 1 and cεc_{\varepsilon} = 1 indicate sublinear convergence.
-That is, we look for the timestep tt above which each additional timestep t+1t+1 only insignificantly improves the model precision (read more on the term insignificant in the below section).
-Thus, assuming that the model convergences in any form, we can set cεc_{\varepsilon} = 1 to compute ι(t)\iota (t) as a function of εt\varepsilon_{t} and εt+1\varepsilon_{t+1}:
+The time at which a steady simulation may be considered to have attained a stable state is identified by the onset of sublinear convergence (ι\iota = 1 and cεc_{\varepsilon} = 1); that is, the time tt beyond which each additional step t+1t+1 improves the model precision only insignificantly (the term insignificant is quantified in the section below).
+Under the assumption that the model converges in some form, setting cεc_{\varepsilon} = 1 yields ι(t)\iota(t) as a function of εt\varepsilon_{t} and εt+1\varepsilon_{t+1}:

-εt+1εtι(t)=cει(t)=1cεlogεtεt+1cε=1ι(t)=logεtεt+1\begin{align} \frac{\varepsilon_{t+1}}{\varepsilon^{\iota(t)}_{t}} &=c_{\varepsilon} & \Leftrightarrow \\ \iota(t) &= \frac{1}{c_{\varepsilon}} \cdot \log_{\varepsilon_{t}\varepsilon_{t+1}} & \overbrace{\Longleftrightarrow }^{c_{\varepsilon} = 1}\\ \iota(t) &= \log_{\varepsilon_{t}\varepsilon_{t+1}} & \end{align}
+εt+1εtι(t)=cει(t)=1cεlogεtεt+1cε=1ι(t)=logεtεt+1\begin{align} \frac{\varepsilon_{t+1}}{\varepsilon^{\iota(t)}_{t}} &=c_{\varepsilon} & \Leftrightarrow \\ \iota(t) &= \frac{1}{c_{\varepsilon}} \cdot \log_{\varepsilon_{t}}\varepsilon_{t+1} & \overbrace{\Longleftrightarrow }^{c_{\varepsilon} = 1}\\ \iota(t) &= \log_{\varepsilon_{t}}\varepsilon_{t+1} & \end{align}

 import numpy as np